 Project Overview

-The shoreline of Seahurst Park plays a vital role in restoring the health of Puget Sound, and a healthy Puget Sound will help Pacific Northwest salmon recover.
+The shoreline of Seahurst Park plays a vital role in restoring the health of Puget Sound, and a healthy Puget Sound helps Pacific Northwest salmon recover.

 The